 Note: Engineering studies for dam removals on high priority dams can be eligible under all themes.
+Projects that are 100% design/engineering are only eligible for dam removals.

 Eligible Costs

 Only those costs directly associated with completing the project and incurred during the project period are eligible for reimbursement, with the exception of engineering, design and design administration costs.
 Categories of eligible costs include: